 First, some good news.
 The notion that holiday weight gain averages anywhere from 7 to 10 pounds is wildly overstated.
 You may feel 10 pounds heavier after a few days of bingeing on sugar-filled candy and baked goods, but research shows that actual weight gains tend to be much more modest—about a pound per person.

 Of course, this doesn’t mean you can’t gain more than a pound.
 You certainly can—especially if you don’t have a strategy for managing temptation.
 Here are two ways you can avoid holiday weight gain:

 Holiday events have a way of turning normal schedules upside down, which can lead to skipping meals, unhealthy snacking, and bingeing.
 Maintaining as regular a meal schedule as possible will help minimize these behaviors.

-I recommend starting each day with a healthy breakfast, making sure to include some protein with each meal.
-Protein helps keep blood sugar levels on an even keel and gives a feeling of satiety, which means you’ll be less likely to overeat and gain weight.
+I recommend starting each day with a healthy breakfast, making sure to include some protein and healthy fats with each meal.
+Protein helps keep blood sugar levels on an even keel and fat gives a feeling of satiety, which means you’ll be less likely to overeat and gain weight.

 Minimize sugary treats.

 This can be a challenge when candy seems to be everywhere.
 But you must do your best to resist!